Bombay (film): Themes and influences

 Mani Ratnam described Bombay as "a positive film about communal harmony".
 He said the Bombay riots were not the main focus of the film, but "a helpless, innocent man caught up in violence not of his own making."
 The film is the second installment in Ratnam's trilogy of films that depict human relationships against a background of Indian politics, including Roja (1992) and Dil Se..
 (1998).
 Bangalore Mirror compared it to the theme of the 1990 movie Come See the Paradise.

 Soundtrack

 The soundtrack album for Bombay was composed by A. R. Rahman, in his third collaboration with Mani Ratnam after Roja and Thiruda Thiruda.
-The lyrics for the Tamil version were written by Vairamuthu, except for the song "Antha Arabi Kadaloram", which was written by Vaali.
+The lyrics for the Tamil version were written by Vairamuthu, except "Humma Humma" & Halla Gulla" written by Vaali.
 The soundtrack of the film became one of the best-selling Indian music albums of all time, with sales of 15 million units.
 The soundtrack was included in The Guardians "1000 Albums to Hear Before You Die" list, and the song "Kannalanae" sung by K. S. Chithra was included in their "1000 Songs Everyone Must Hear" list.
 "Bombay Theme" has appeared in various international films and music compilations, while the songs "Kannalanae" and "Bombay Theme" have been sampled by various international artists.